AniARDEL/Smart-Home-Automation/README.md

 ## Sample Commands and Expected Outputs

-Here are some examples of commands you can try and the typical responses you might see:
+Here are some examples of commands to try and the typical responses:

 1.  **Command:** `Turn on the living room light` **Output:** `Response: The Living Room Light is now ON.`